 23 Nov No more boring weddings!
 Five ways to make your wedding more memorable

 Everyone wants their wedding ceremony to be memorable right?!
 No one ever actually plans for anyone to forget it, yet the ceremony sometimes gets short-shrift.
 Couples tell me they’re worried about their guests being bored during their ceremony.
-If that’s you, you’re in the right place: I can’t stand boring ceremonies either!.Just the thought of it makes me cringe.
+If that’s you, you’re in the right place: I can’t stand boring ceremonies either!
 So, here are some ways you can make your wedding ceremony more original.

 Make it engaging